department-of-veterans-affairs/vagov-content/pages/housing-assistance/index.md

     links:
     - url: "/housing-assistance/disability-housing-grants/"
       label: About Disability Housing Grants for Veterans
-      description: Find out how to apply for a housing grant as a Veteran or Servicemember with a service-connected disability.
+      description: Find out how to apply for a housing grant as a Veteran or service member with a service-connected disability.
       external: false
     - url: "/housing-assistance/disability-housing-grants/how-to-apply/"